spyder-ide/spyder-line-profiler/README.rst

 For example on Linux this should be ``/usr/lib/python2.7/dist-packages/spyderplugins/`` or equivalent.

-The line_profiler module and the kernprof.py script have to be installed and acessible on the system.
+The line_profiler module and the kernprof.py script have to be installed and accessible on the system.
 See the `official website <http://pythonhosted.org/line_profiler/>`_ for instructions.
+Note that the official line_profiler runs on python2 only.

 Usage
 -----